 Earn Your Michigan Social Work License

 In the state of Michigan, it is the Michigan Board of Social Worker that social work candidates must apply through in order to become a Michigan LMSW (note: LMSW is an LCSW in other states).
-You should check out their website here to access the various application forms, or you can always call 517-373-1820 and speak to someone at the Michigan Department of Licensing and Regulatory Affairs (whom MBSW is under).
-We’ll provide the necessary steps you need to take to become a Michigan LMSW, but it’s always good to connect with the board as well to make sure you’re on the right path.
-Another great resource is NASW-Michigan which can be found here.
+If you're interested in earning a Michigan social work license, check out their website to access the various application forms, or you can call 517-373-1820 and speak to someone at the Michigan Department of Licensing and Regulatory Affairs (whom MBSW is under) to get more information.
+We’ll provide the necessary steps you need to take to earn a Michigan Social Work License and become a Michigan LMSW, but it’s always good to connect with the board as well to make sure you’re on the right path.
+Another great resource to look into is the NASW Michigan.
+The National Social Workers Association Michigan offers great opportunities to connect with other social workers from the community.

-In Michigan, if you do not have your MSW you can still work in the field of social work either as a Registered Social Services Technician or a Licensed Bachelor’s Social Work (LBSW).
+In Michigan, if you do not have your Master's in Social Work, you can still work in the field of social work either as a Registered Social Services Technician (RSST) or a Licensed Bachelor’s Social Work (LBSW).

 - Associates Degree in Social Work from an accredited college or university.